Tail-end of the Gold Rush

 Thus, a day later than planned, but full of love and appreciation for the Klamath valley, we arrived into the town of Orleans, where our friend lives, and more interesting adventures were waiting for us.

-If you'd like to read my bike trip in its entirety, follow me on Stravaand check out my previous posts in the Cascadia to Aztlan series:
+If you'd like to read my bike trip in its entirety, check out the rest of my posts in the Cascadia to Aztlan series:

 - Rolling Down to Victoria